Bridge Street, Sydney

-Bridge Street is a street in the central business district of Sydney in New South Wales, Australia.
+Bridge Street is a street in the central business district of Sydney, Australia.
 Bridge Street runs for 500 m in a west–east direction with traffic flowing in both directions.
 It is situated in the northern portion of the central business district.
 The western terminus of Bridge Street is at George Street, with the eastern terminus at Macquarie Street, adjacent to the Chief Secretary's Building.
 From west to east, Bridge Street crosses Pitt and Phillip streets.

 Bridge Street was named by Governor Macquarie in 1810, derived from a small bridge located near the intersection with Pitt Street.
 The bridge used to cross the Tank Stream in the early days of the colony, with the stream now flowing underground via a series of suburban tunnels.

 The Bridge Street stop of the CBD and South East Light Rail is located south of the intersection of Bridge Street and George Street.

 History

 Many years before Bridge Street was named, it was the site of Sydney's first Government House and was the abode of first Governor of New South Wales, Captain Arthur Phillip.
 After establishing the site of the settlement, a substantial "temporary" government house was located on the corner of what is now Bridge Street and Phillip Street.
 It was built under the direction of James Bloodsworth, a convict builder responsible for the construction of most of the colony's buildings between 1788 and 1800.

 This building, the first 'permanent' building in Sydney, was completed by 1789 using English bricks, native stone and a quantity of convict baked sandstock bricks from the Sydney region.
 After the initial completion the house was of two stories in height, contained six rooms and was the hub of the colony for 56 years.
 Eight successive governors complained of the living conditions within, each making improvements by adding their own extension.
 It was here on 4 June 1789, that Governor Phillip and his guests celebrated the birthday of King George III.
 In 1845 the entire complex was demolished to allow access and extend the street to Macquarie Street.
 The foundations of the house were exposed by archaeologists in 1983.
 The site, on the corner with Phillip Street, is now occupied by the Museum of Sydney.

-In March 1899, workmen installing a telegraph tunnel discovered a copper plate wedged between two stones.
+In March 1899 workmen installing a telegraph tunnel discovered a copper plate wedged between two stones.
 It was later found that it was the foundation stone of the first Government House that was laid 15 May 1788.
 The plate is now displayed at the Museum of Sydney.